newptcai/Zeno/README.md

 ## Usage

 Currently these packages do not have dependency.
-So you can simply download a package, say `CalcMoment.m`, in either the same folder as your Mathematica notebook and load it by
+So you can simply download a package, say `CalcMoment.m`, in the same folder as your Mathematica notebook and load it by

     SetDirectory[NotebookDirectory[]];
     Needs["CalcMoment`"]